PaulZC/Balloon_Cut-Down_Device/CONFIGURE.md

 - _12345678233_

-If you are using the [Iridium Beacon](https://github.com/PaulZC/Iridium_9603_Beacon) and the [Iridium Beacon Radio Board](https://github.com/PaulZC/Iridium_Beacon_Radio_Board) to control the cut-down, you will need to set the altitude via a RADIO command.
+If you are using the [Iridium Beacon](https://github.com/PaulZC/Iridium_9603_Beacon) and the [Iridium Beacon Radio Board](https://github.com/PaulZC/Iridium_Beacon_Radio_Board) to control the cut-down, you will need to set the altitude limit via a RADIO command.

 If you want to set the altitude limit to 33km (33000m), send:
 - _[RADIO=12345678233]_